dbcli/pgcli/README.rst

-Feel free to create tickets for bugs and feature requests, and create pull requests if you have a nice patches that you would like to share with others.
+Feel free to create tickets for bugs and feature requests, and create pull requests if you have nice patches that you would like to share with others.

 About Windows support
 *********************